marsela/3rd-Project_The-Secret-Behind-Warren-Buffets-Words/README.md

 Warren Buffet is arguably the greatest investor of all time.
 He is so revered among investors and shareholders that his annual stockholders’ meeting is filled up with stadiums of people; all waiting to hear what the chairman has to say.
 We took that interest in Warren’s words one step further.
 We will analyze every word that Warren has written in Berkshire’s annual report and try to make future predictions off them.
 (Click [here](report.pdf) to go straight to report )

-Before we can run out prediction algorithms, we must first process the annual reports so that it can be useable by our models.
+Before we can run out prediction algorithms, we must first process the annual reports so that it is usable by our models.
 The annual reports will under go the following steps:

 * **Step 1:**  Scrape Annual Reports from Berkshire Hathaway website